joaopedromatias/micro-front-end-intro/README.md

 ***State Management***

-A To do a state management on Micro Front Ends it is important to use reactive libraries, like **`rxjs`**
+To do a state management on Micro Front Ends it is important to use reactive JS libraries, like **`rxjs`**.
+This allows to update a component state when some action occurs, like updating the cart object.

 **Reference**: https://www.youtube.com/watch?v=lKKsjpH09dU&t=107s